 A few years ago, when I was pregnant, my brother was telling me about the holiday he and his wife and toddler son had just had in the Canary Islands.
 While the holiday was great, he was quick to tell me how hard the four hour flight was.
 At 18 months my nephew had a very limited attention span, couldn't watch a movie for longer than two minutes and needed fairly constant entertaining.
 He was also too excited about being on a plane for him to even take his nap.
 In short, it was a long, hard and tiring flight for my brother and his wife.
+Remembering that flight, I asked him fairly recently for some tips for flying with a toddler.

 "Basically, don't ever do a long plane journey around the age of 18 months," he said to me.